Verstappen crashes out of British Grand Prix

-Verstappen, who started from pole position, was under attack from Hamilton in the opening lap, with the Mercedes driver attempting overtakes in Turn 1 (Abbey), Turn 3 (Village) and Turn 6 (Brooklands).
+Verstappen, who started from pole position, was under attack from Hamilton in the opening lap of the race, with the Mercedes driver attempting overtakes in Turn 1 (Abbey), Turn 3 (Village) and Turn 6 (Brooklands).

 Hamilton got his car alongside Verstappen on the old pit straight before going to the inside at Turn 9, known as Copse.